-(Editor’s Note: What follows is the initial installment of a summer long series examining Lebanon County’s community pools, which first appeared on Lebanon Sports Buzz in 2015.)
+(Editor’s Note: What follows is the initial installment of a summer long series examining Lebanon County’s community pools, which last appeared on Lebanon Sports Buzz in 2018.)

 BY JEFF FALK

 PALMYRA – Back in the day, swimming was summer’s past time.
 During an era when central air conditioning wasn’t universal, swimming was not only a way to beat the heat, it was also a way to be social, spend time outdoors and keep in touch with friends.

 It was those social factors, during that particular time period, which gave rise to the concept of the neighborhood pool.

 But now, in this more complex day and age of a greater array of activities, computers and social media, how has the community pool been affected?
 Have more residential pools popped up?
 Do less people frequent their hometown pools?
 Or are community pools making a comeback?

 It would seem that all those factors have, at one time or another, come into play when the topic of conversation has been the Palmyra Community Pool.
 While it certainly has endured its requisite of ups and downs in the past, presently the Palmyra pool seems to be alive and thriving.

 “There’s some kids who are here every day,” said Dee Morder, a Palmyra native who’s been the pool’s manager for the last ten years.
 “We call them ‘pool rats’.
 They get dropped off at 11:55 a.m. and get picked up at 7:55 p.m..It keeps them out of trouble.
 It’s very family-oriented.